hxuu/blog/content/ctf/dice25/cookie-recipes-v3.md

 So, even though the check is still in place, we bypass it by controlling the input type — an array instead of a string.
 Now we just need to understand how JavaScript handles `Number(array)`.

 ---

-Nice, we have a number string being converted to a `Number`.
-But here, we are working with an array — how does that play out?

 You could experiment with different inputs to find the answer quickly, but let’s take a deeper dive into JavaScript's internal workings, specifically focusing on its implicit type conversion feature.